How to record a video on Mac: A complete guide for any user

 When you're done recording, click the record button again to stop the process.
 QuickTime Player will process and automatically open your screen recording, allowing you to play it, edit using some basic tools like trimming, rearranging, and rotating, or share it with others.

-CleanShot X: Distraction-free professional recording
+CleanShot X: Clean and professional screen recording

 Many users also love CleanShot X. One Reddit user calls it “the best screenshot tool I've ever used on Mac,” and I can’t agree more!